-Maximiliano Bonilla Orozco, alias "Valenciano," was a leader in the Oficina de Envigado criminal organization, which operates in and around Medellin, Colombia, and has forged ties with international trafficking organizations such as the Zetas in Mexico.
+Maximiliano Bonilla Orozco, alias "Valenciano," was a leader in the Oficina de Envigado criminal organization, and forged ties with international trafficking organizations such as the Zetas in Mexico.
 He was captured in Venezuela in November 2011.

 In 2008, he seized an important drug corridor through the Uraba region after the extradition of Daniel Rendon Herrera, alias "Don Mario."
 He gained control of more trafficking routes through Cordoba following the capture of Victor Mejia, who headed up the "Mellizos" organization.

 In the months leading up to his capture, Bonilla faced increasing pressure, both from enemies and allies, as some of his associates tried to follow Aguilar to the United States to become co-operating witnesses.
 In July 2009, his partner, Mauricio Lopez Cardona, alias "Yiyo," turned himself in to Colombian authorities.
 Another leader of the Oficina, Fabio Leon Velez Correa, alias "Nito," was killed by his own subordinates for seeking a similar deal with US authorities.

 Bonilla refused to cede power, and the internal feuds within the Oficina grew more aggressive as Bonilla became increasingly paranoid that his associates might be clandestinely negotiating to give him up.